-The Sky Watcher 8 inch Dobsonian is a telescope designed for beginners and amateurs alike.
-It’s a no-tool-set-up telescope that is a delight for both first-timers and professionals.
+The Sky Watcher 8 inch Dobsonian is a telescope designed for complete beginners and amateur astronomers alike.
+It’s a no-tool-set-up telescope that is a delight to use for both first-timers and semi-professionals.

 As far as the mirrors are concerned, the Sky Watcher 8 inch Dobsonian is equipped with a paraboloid primary mirror and an additional elliptical mirror.